evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 ![png](/assets/images/micrograd_sparse/output_19_0.png)

 ### Plan
 - Checkout Andrej's implementation of `Value` [here](https://github.com/evcu/micrograd/blob/sparse/micrograd/engine.py).
-This is the building block of the learning algorithm and it is the simplest autograd engine I've seen.
+This is the building block of back-propagation algorithm and it is the simplest autograd engine I've seen.
 - Checkout the [demo](https://github.com/evcu/micrograd/blob/sparse/demo.ipynb).
-At the end of this notebook, we would do the same experiment using sparse networks.
+At the end of this notebook, we would repeat the same experiment using sparse networks.
-- We implement Sparse network (SparseMLP) which uses the SparseLayer which uses the SparseNeuron.
+- We will implement Sparse network (SparseMLP) which uses the SparseLayer which uses the SparseNeuron.
 - Finally we will train our network on a binary classification task.
 We will observe the failure of regular sparse training and we see how RigL can be used to improve performance considerably.

 ### Defining Sparse Network
 Neurons in a layer usually connects to the every neuron in the previous layer.
 This is because how we define them.
 We call such networks **dense** (although I would argue they are sparse, too since they are not connecting bunch of other neurons in other layers.).

-On the other hand sparse networks connect to only a fraction of the neurons in the previous layers and the sparsity of a neuron can be defined as the fraction of neurons it *doesn't* connect.
+On the other hand sparse neurons connect to only a fraction of the neurons in the previous layers and the sparsity of a neuron can be defined as the fraction of neurons it is not connected.
 So number of connections in a sparse neuron would be defined by,

 $$\#connections = \lfloor(1 - sparsity) * \#input\_neurons\rfloor$$